CKBhalaji/MERN_AWS-EC2-Deploymet---github-actions_and_doker-container/README.md

 ## Nginx Configuration

 After setting up your EC2 instance, you need to configure Nginx to serve your application.
-Replace the default Nginx configuration with the following:
+There are two Nginx configurations used in this project:

+1.  **`client-vite/frontend-nginx.conf`**: This configuration is copied into the frontend Docker image.
+It's used for serving the static frontend files and proxying API requests to the backend container *within the Docker network*.
+2.  **`yaliaero.conf`**: This configuration is intended for the Nginx server running directly on the EC2 instance (the host).
+It acts as a main reverse proxy, handling SSL and routing traffic to the Docker containers.

+**For the EC2 instance deployment:**

+You will use the `yaliaero.conf` file.
+Follow these steps to configure Nginx on your EC2 instance:

 1. Connect to your EC2 instance using SSH.
 2. Use a text editor to create a new file in the `/etc/nginx/conf.d/` directory.
 We recommend using `vim`, which is a powerful text editor commonly found on Linux systems.
 To use `vim`, follow these steps: